Otus-DevOps-2019-08/BorisKamenetskiy_infra/README.md

 - after "ansible app -m command -a 'rm -rf ~/reddit'" and running playbook once again changed was equal to 1.

 Issues:
 - I have tried to implement the dynamic inventory and found gce.py as an example, but, as I don't know Python, it was too difficult for me to understand how it works (taking limited time into account).
 As I understand the idea of dynamic inventory, I should obtain list of all hosts with their IPs without knowing them beforehand (as it is in static inventory).
 I ended up with inventory.json for static inventory.
 If I had to implement the dynamic inventory, I would, probably, use existing modules.

+2019-11-24
+What was done (homework ansible-2):
+- reddit_app.yml(with app configured) and  mongod.conf.j2 to parameterize Mongod config created;
+- tag db-tag added;
+- handler to restart mongod added;
+- directory files with puma.service created, tasks to copy puma.service and to enable puma added to playbook.
+Corresponding sections are tagged with app-tag;
+- handler for reloading puma added;
+- template db_config.j2 added in templates directory, database url defined;
+- corresponding task to copy template added to playbook, db_host variable defined;
+- tasks for installation of bundle and cloning git added to playbook with tag deploy-tag;
+- application works (34.76.75.106:9292);
+- tasks of one scenarion transformed into several scenarios - for app, db and deploy in reddit_app2.yml.
+Tags and other important things are transferred to the definition of scenario;
+- application works;
+- created app.yml, db.yml, deploy.yml.
+Related parts are taken from reddit_app2.yml. reddit_app.yml is renamed to reddit_app_one_play.yml, reddit_app2.yml - to reddit_app_multiple_plays.yml;
+- site.yml created.
+There management of all our configuration (app.yml, db.yml, deploy.yml) is defined via import command;
+- application works;
+- dynamic inventory created (see inventory.compute.gcp.yml), groups added, service account key added.
+Checked, that relevant IPs of app and db machines are propagated to ansible inventory and used in playbooks.
+Didn't take time to propagate internal IP address of db machine there.
+Checked, that application works fine with dynamic inventory file;
+- packer_app.yml (install Ruby and Bundler) and packer_db.yml (add MongoDB, install it and enable service)  created to change provisioning part in packer/app.json and packer/db.json.

+Issues:
+- last bullet from homework (changing provisioning part of app.json and db.json) doesn't work for me because of some ssh-related issue, which seems to be not connected with packer/ansible (which work separately).
+My repository worked fine for Stanislav Sturov and for the moment I completely can't find, why this doesn't work for me.
+As I perceive it as blocker, which is not completely connected with the topic of homework itself, I decided to move further with homeworks for now.